How to change from joint tenants to tenants in common

 Tenants in common is a form of property ownership that allows multiple individuals to hold equal or unequal shares in a property.
 Unlike joint tenancy, where each co-owner has an equal share and the right of survivorship, tenants in common have the freedom to own different percentages of the property.
 Each tenant in common can sell or transfer their share independently.

-See also How to repair plastic rattan furniture
+See also How to play netball

 When a property is owned as tenants in common, each co-owner has the right to manage their share of the property, including selling, leasing, or mortgaging it.
 Each tenant in common is also responsible for their share of the property’s expenses such as taxes, repairs, and improvements.